Mickjitsu/simulation_fight_store/README.md

 To Fork this repository and have a version of this on your personal account to make changes, customisation and amendments, please do the following.

-Go to the GitHub page of the repository : https://github.com/Mickjitsu/football_quiz/tree/main Click on the "Fork" button, usually found at the top-right corner of the page.
+Go to the GitHub page of the repository : https://github.com/Mickjitsu/simulation_fight_store Click on the "Fork" button, usually found at the top-right corner of the page.

 After forking, you will have a copy of the repository in your GitHub account.
 You can then clone your forked version to your local machine by following the "Cloning the Repository" steps, using the URL of your fork.

 To view the repository on the local machine:

-1. Navigate to the Project Directory: : cd //football_quiz
+1. Navigate to the Project Directory: : cd //simulation_fight_store

-2. Open the Website: Open the main index.html page in a browser or the folder in a code editory
+2. Open the project in a code editor like VS code, or via the terminal to interact.

 ## Deployment

 **Deploying on Github Pages**
 Firstly clone or fork the repository following the steps above.
-Once that is done, you will need to set up GitHub Pages.
-To do this:
+Once that is done, you will need to set up Heroku:
- In your repository, navigate to the "Settings" tab.
-   - Click on the "Pages" section on the left sidebar.
-   - Under the "Source" section, select the branch you want to deploy from (usually `main` or `master`) and click "Save".
+ Log onto Heroku
-   - GitHub will provide you with a link to your live site.
+   - Connect with your repository
+   - Ensure sheets API credentials have been created, then add them to the var files in the settings.
+   - Add python and node.js buildpacks.
+   - Deploy via the manual deploy button on heroku.

 ## Credits